 Medication can help alongside ERP, but it shouldn’t replace it.
 Doctors should always be consulted before considering medicinal options.

-The main family of medicines used to treat anxiety and depression are known as Serotonin Specific Reuptake Inhibitors, or SSRIs.
+The main family of medicines used to treat anxiety and depression are known as Selective Serotonin Reuptake Inhibitors, or SSRIs.
 SSRIs enhance your natural serotonin activity and are used to treat major depressive disorders and anxiety conditions.
 Examples include Lexapro, Prozac, Paxil and Zoloft.